rnvarma/enkato-swe-application/README.md

 <h2>Expectations</h2>

 This is an extremely open ended project so there is no correct or incorrect way to do this.
+Additionally, this will probably be challenging if you don't have experience with these technologies.
+Just do your best and don't spend more than 3 - 4 hours.
+We just want to see how you go about getting started and designing the feature.

 This project will be used to give us insight into three main things:

 1. Your thought process around the design and how you think about online education
 2. Your ability to develop within an existing infrastructure